yarnpkg/berry/packages/gatsby/content/getting-started/migration.md

 We answer this question in details [here](https://yarnpkg.com/getting-started/qa#why-should-you-upgrade-to-yarn-modern).

 In a few words, upgrading to the latest versions is critical to a fast and stable Yarn experience.
-Numerous bugs were fixed since the first major, and we no longer expect to build new features on the old trunk. **Even if you don't plan to use the new default installation strategy called Plug'n'Play** your projects will still get benefits from the upgrade:
+Numerous bugs were fixed since the first major version, and we no longer expect to build new features on the old trunk. **Even if you don't plan to use the new default installation strategy called Plug'n'Play** your projects will still get benefits from the upgrade:

 - The good old `node_modules` installer improved as well as various edge cases got fixed
 - A renewed focus on performances and good practices (we now formally track perfs via a [dashboard](https://yarnpkg.com/benchmarks))